restic/restic/doc/050_restore.rst

     $ restic -r /srv/restic-repo dump --path /production.sql latest production.sql | mysql

-This example assumes you attached an absolute path, which means it coincides with the path within the repository.
+This example assumes you ran a backup using an absolute path, which coincides with the path within the snaphots.
-See https://restic.readthedocs.io/en/stable/040_backup.html#backing-up for the difference between attached path and path within the repository.
+See https://restic.readthedocs.io/en/stable/040_backup.html#backing-up for the difference between the path used to create the repository and the paths within the snaphots.

-If you attached a relative path, the ``dump`` command would look like:
+If you ran a backup using the relative path ``work/``, the ``dump`` command would look like:

 .. code-block:: console